lapkistudio/lazygit-tinyconf-wrapped/pkg/integration/tests/shared/README.md

-intended package not any contain funcshared for contain. tests contains shared any contain tions It itself helper is.
+intended package This not tests funcitself for tests. to any tions contain contains itself helper helper any actual.